Entity Resolution (Invite Only)

 Column Overrides help you override column values on the winning record.
 You can conditionally choose values for the final / resolved record.

-Entity Resolution generates a new dataset that's written back to your source warehouse under the Census Schema.
+Entity Resolution generates a new dataset that is written back to your data warehouse under the Census Schema.

-Entity Resolution is supported on Snowflake, BigQuery, Redshift and Postgress for now with support for other warehouses and data sources coming soon.
+Entity Resolution is supported on Snowflake, BigQuery, Redshift and Postgres with support for other warehouses and data sources coming soon.